sdieckert/Pewlett-Hackard-Analysis/README.md

 ### Deliverable 1: The Number of Retiring Employees by Title

-#### 1. Query to Create Retirement Titles for employees who are born between January 1, 1952 and December 31, 1955.
+#### 1. Create table of Retirement Titles for employees who are born between January 1, 1952 and December 31, 1955.

 ```
 --Create a csv file of employees born from 1952-1955 and their titles